+APPLICATION FOR EXTENSION

+Appendix 2

+Name School

+Subject

+Assessment No

+Title

+Reason For Application

+(Note: appropriate evidence must accompany this applicat ion, e.g. Doctor's Certificate)

+Signature Signature

+Student Parent

-APPLICATION FOR EXTENSION Appendix 2 School Name Subject Teacher Assessment No Due Reason For Application (Note: appropriate evidence must accompany this application, e.g. Doctor's Certificate) Signature Student Parent INFORMATION FOR STUDENTS 1.
-Late tasks will receive a zero (0) result.
-2. An extension may be granted in genuine cases of illness or misadventure.
+INFORMATION FOR STUDENTS

+Where a candidate fails to complete an assessment task, 15% deduction per day and a zero after three days MUST be recorded for that task.
+An extension may be granted in genuine cases of illness or misadventure.
 To be considered, an application for extension must be requested in writing before the due date.
-3. Hand in your assessment task even if it is late.
-A student who does not complete tasks to the value of 50% of the assessment tasks in a course may not be certified as satisfactory in that course and may not be eligible for a Record of School Achievement. ×------Please complete the following.
-This slip will be returned to you by the subject teacher.
-APPLICATION FOR EXTENSION School Assessment Task Subject Extension Granted Extension Denied Reason
+Hand in your assessment task even if it is late.
+A student who does not complete tasks to the value of 50% of the assessment tasks in a course may not be certified as satisfactory in that course and may not be eligible for a Record of School Achievement.

+Name School

+Subject Assessment Task

+Extension Granted Reason Extension Denied

+Signature Teacher Data

+reacriei Date